 Based in Frankfort, Kentucky, the Kentucky Crushed Stone Association was established in 1944 and today has more than 100 members.
 Our mission is to promote the aggregate industry utilizing a unified voice through safety, community partnership, political advocacy, and education as we create a sustainable industry for the benefit of the Commonwealth.

 One-third of the members are stone, sand or gravel producers.
 The other two-thirds are associate members who furnish and supply equipment such as trucks and loaders; services such as banking and insurance; and supplies such as fuel, tires and explosives that are used within the industry.
 Honorary life memberships recognize individuals who have been active in supporting the industry during their careers.

-The non-profit organization promotes quality within the aggregates industry throughout the commonwealth of Kentucky, while supporting its members with insurance programs, including health, life, disability, and worker’s compensation.
-Through support of its membership, the KCSA annually funds $20,000 in scholarships to deserving students.
-The association takes pride in partnerships it has developed with higher education institutions to promote a broad range of occupations involved in the industry and the development of programs that will draw new blood into this vocation.
+While supporting its members, the KCSA offers insurance programs, including health, life, disability, and worker’s compensation.
+Through support of its membership, the KCSA partners with the Kentucky Association of Highway Contractors and Plantmix Asphalt Industry of Kentucky and annually funds $60,000 in scholarships to deserving students.
+The three associations each contribute one third of this contribution.
+The association takes pride in the partnerships it has developed with higher education institutions to promote a broad range of occupations involved in the industry and the development of programs that will draw new blood into this vocation.
 One such partnership is with the University of Kentucky through its Mining Engineering Program.